alam-shahul/popari/docs/source/tutorial_gallery/grid_search_demo.md

 [runtime]
 project_name = "example_project" # Name of the project
 dataset_path = "/path/to/dataset.h5ad" # Path to the preprocessed Popari input
-max_p = 4 # Max number of parallel Popari jobs to run at once; limited by number of available CUDA-enabled devices
+num_processes = 4 # Max number of parallel Popari jobs to run at once; limited by number of available CUDA-enabled devices
+# As an alternative to `num_processes`, you can also explicitly provide a list of available devices, as below:
+# device_list = ['cuda:0', 'cuda:3', 'cuda:7', 'cpu'] # If using this argument, then `num_processes=len(device_list)`

 [hyperparameters]